Merck lifts full-year forecast as Keytruda sales soar | Business

 Sales by Merck's animal health business missed analysts' estimates.
 BMO Capital Markets analyst Evan Seigerman called that "the only point of concern," but noted the unit had enjoyed significant growth earlier in the pandemic.
 Some investors have suggested Merck follow rivals Eli Lilly and Co and Pfizer Inc by spinning off its animal health business.
 Davis said the company has no plans to do so.

 "We're benefiting from what it brings to us and we continue to see it as a strategic asset," the CEO said.
-The company reported an adjusted profit of $1.85 a share, topping analysts' estimate by 14 cents.
 Merck now expects to earn $7.32 to $7.37 per share for 2022, up from its prior view of $7.25 to $7.35.
+It beat analysts' estimates for adjusted profit in the quarter by 14 cents.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)